pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 With Angular 2 [being almost ready for release](https://splintercode.github.io/is-angular-2-ready/), it is definitely time to start experimenting with it.
 If you are out of ideas what to build after completing the main Angular 2 tutorial, this guide is an excellent supplemental material that will deepen your knowledge in the new framework without going into too advanced techniques.

-We are going to build a Angular 2 app that loads data from Reddit's [/r/wallpapers](https://www.reddit.com/r/wallpapers/) thread.
-In the end, you'll have a wall of beutiful images that scroll infinitely.
+In this guide, you are going to build a Angular 2 app that loads data from Reddit's [/r/wallpapers](https://www.reddit.com/r/wallpapers/) thread.
+In the end, you'll have a wall of beutiful images that scrolls infinitely.
 Sounds cool, doesnt it?
 On top of this, here is what you are going to learn:

 - Setting up Angular 2 with Webpack
 - Loading data from extrnal services